 More Lessons for Grade 9 Math

-Videos, worksheets, games and activities to help Algebra students learn how to write and solve polynomial equations for algebra word problems.
+Videos, examples, solutions, worksheets, games and activities to help Algebra students learn how to write and solve polynomial equations for algebra word problems.

 How to solve polynomial equation word problem?

 A tree is supported by a wire anchored in the ground 5 feet from its base.
 The wire is 1 foot longer than the height that it reaches on the tree.
 Find the length of the wire.